zowe/zowe-install-packaging/containers/base-jdk/README.md

-# Zowe Component Base Image with Node.JS
+# Zowe Component Base Image with JDK8

 [![Build Zowe Base Images](https://github.com/zowe/zowe-install-packaging/actions/workflows/base-images.yml/badge.svg)](https://github.com/zowe/zowe-install-packaging/actions/workflows/base-images.yml)

 ## General Information

 This base image can be used by any Zowe components.
-It has node.js LTS (currently v14.x) preinstalled.
+It has JDK 8 preinstalled.

 It includes 2 Linux Distro: